Tushar-Naik/Algos/README.md

 1. Traverse a tree in Spiral order
 1. Find the missing number in an Array
 1. Snakes And Ladders
+1. Print All Left nodes, All Right Nodes and All Leaf nodes

 ## LinkedLists ##
 package com.linkedin.algos;